RareSense/Nova3D/README.md

 <div align="center"><img src="docs/media/segmentation_explode.gif" width="78%" alt="Four assets exploded into their parts" /></div>

-*Nova3D never builds a fused mesh in the first place — every component is generated as its own named, watertight part, so any piece can be selected, recolored, replaced, or rigged on its own.
-The others can only approximate this afterward: PartCrafter returns a handful of unnamed chunks, and CubePart must be handed the part names, then slices a finished mesh into capped, approximate regions.
-The difference isn't cosmetic — it's whether the asset stays addressable after generation.
-(Market stall, washing machine, pan-tilt webcam, robot arm.)*
+*Nova3D never builds a fused mesh in the first place — every component is generated as its own named, watertight part, so any piece can be selected, retextured, replaced, or rigged on its own.
+The others can only approximate this afterward: PartCrafter returns a handful of unnamed chunks, and CubePart must be handed the part names, then slices a finished mesh into capped, approximate regions. *

 ## Assembly hierarchy